Jigsaff/react-gmp/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run storybook`

+The "storybook" command is used to run Storybook, an open-source tool for developing UI components in isolation.
+With Storybook, you can create a library of reusable UI components and view them in various states and contexts.

+To use this command, simply run npm run storybook in your terminal.
+This will start the Storybook development server and open the Storybook UI in your default browser.
+From there, you can navigate to your components and see them in different states and contexts, as well as test their behavior with various input combinations.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`